Wallace Hartley

-Wallace Henry Hartley (2 June 1878 – 15 April 1912) was an English violinist and bandleader on the Titanic during its maiden voyage.
-He became famous for leading the eight-member band as the ship sank on 15 April 1912.
-Neither he nor the rest of the band survived the sinking.
+Wallace Henry Hartley (2 June 1878 – 15 April 1912) was an English violinist, who became best known for his actions during the sinking of the Titanic.
+The bandleader on the Titanic during its maiden voyage, he led the eight-member band in various pieces as the ship sank on 15 April 1912; neither he nor any of the band survived.

 Life and career

 Wallace Henry Hartley was born on 2 June 1878 and raised in Colne, Lancashire, England.
 Hartley's father, Albion Hartley, was the choirmaster and Sunday school superintendent at Bethel Independent Methodist Chapel, on Burnley Road where the family attended worship services.
 Albion himself introduced the hymn "Nearer, My God, to Thee" to the congregation.
 Wallace studied at Colne's Methodist day school, sang in Bethel's choir and learned to play the violin from a fellow congregation member.